mhsjacoby/HPD-Inference-Environmental/README.md

         - Aggregated raw CSVs by hub
     Cleaned CSVs contain infomration (binary) on which time points/modalities were cleaned

 - HomeDataClasses.py
     Contains a class that which takes care of the reading and processing of the env files.

 - cleanData.py
-    Contains a function that is called in the HomeData class and actually performs the data cleaning. <<Write more about this>>
+    Contains a function that is called in the HomeData class and actually performs the data cleaning. **Write more about this**

-    ### ARCHIVE
-    Contains a few Jupyter notebooks where the above scripts were originally written.

 ## Inferencing-Environmental